linkmalloc/proudbisayabai.ph/_posts/2025-10-27-top-10-scariest-places-in-visayas.md

 author: Lane Quiamco
 author2: ''
 layout: post
-title: 'Top 10 Scariest Places In Visayas! '
+title: Top 10 Scariest Places In Visayas
 description: >-
   PBB STORY | From cursed bridges to mansions echoing with wartime screams, the Visayas aren’t just sun and sea, it's a hotbed of haunted history.